-Megafauna Central showcases the unique megafauna of Central Australia of the Miocene epoch, about 8 million years ago.
+Megafauna Central showcases the unique megafauna of Central Australia from the Miocene epoch, about 8 million years ago.

 The exciting story of megafauna in Central Australia is presented through displays of the fascinating fossils found at the Alcoota Scientific Reserve, alongside exquisite illustrations, life-size megafauna replicas, Arrernte audio interpretations, and a range of immersive activities that invite children to unearth fossils and interact with palaeontologists in the lab.